Visyond/website-hugo/site/content/pricings/pricing-page.md

               limitTooltip: >-
                 The number of people you can invite to view or edit each of your projects.
 Each invited person must have a Visyond account.
           planCardDescription: >-
-            For teams <span style="font-weight: 600;">with 3+ members</span> that need unlimited internal and external collaboration.
+            For teams that need unlimited internal and external collaboration.
           planCardTitle: Team <br/>Dashboards
-          planCardLabelColor: '#0585ff's
+          planCardLabelColor: '#0585ff'
           planCardPriceColor: '#0585ff'
         - PricePrimary: 'Talk to Us'
           priceMinSeats: (min.
 10 seats)